Bert Corona: Immigrant activism

-Corona taught Chicano Studies at California State University – Los Angeles from 1970–1982, when he was dismissed.
+Corona taught Chicano Studies at California State University – Los Angeles from 1970 to 1982, when he was dismissed.

 One of the Corona's significant contributions was to educate the majority population that immigrant workers were a substantive part of the U.S. labor force, not a temporary phenomenon.
 His efforts and the work of CASA encouraged a unity between immigrant workers and U.S. born Mexican Americans.

 As a founder and leader of Hermandad Mexicana Nacional he played an important role in the efforts to gain an amnesty program for undocumented workers in the Immigration Reform and Control act 1986.
 IRCA.
 Corona continued to organize along with labor unions to change immigration policy and practices of unions and of the nation.
 In part as a result of his efforts, the AFL-CIO changed its policy on immigration in 2000, and some member unions began to restructure their unions to address the needs of immigrant workers.